fornwall/advent-of-code-2018-rs/README.md

     # Invocation:
     advent-of-code-rs <day> <part> < path/to/input.txt

+# Running in the browser
+As another proof of concept the solution can run inside the browser at https://fornwall.net/advent-of-code-2018/.

 # Days
 | Puzzle                                         | Solution                     | Alternatives |
 | ---------------------------------------------- | ---------------------------- | ------------ |